The Future of Pest Control?

 CO2 to stop pests?

-A new technology has just been approved by the EPA to use CO2 for pest control.
+A new technology has just been approved by the EPA.
+It involves using CO2 for pest control.
 This would be a much safer alternative to toxic chemicals for fumigation in pest control.
 Fumigation or “tenting” is a process of releasing poisonous gas into either a home, business, or sometimes even shipping containers of grains or other things.
-This can kill pests or prevent harmful organisms from being transported between businesses, states, or countries.

-The major downsides to fumigation is that highly toxic chemicals are used and it can take a week or more for your home or business to be safe to enter again.
-If not vented properly whatever was used as a fumigant could also remain dangerous.
+One downside of fumigation is that highly toxic chemicals are used.
+Secondly, it can take a week or more for your home or business to be safe to enter again.
 This new CO2 technology would allow for a much safer alternative and quicker turn around.

 According to the article on westernfarmpress.com, “CO2 immediately induces an amnestic effect and pests confined within this space succumb to a lack of breathable air resulting in pest suffocation.
 There is no contamination of soil or other spaces due to lasting chemical and toxic agents.”